College Transfer Programs

 Students desiring to pursue an academic transfer program at Lenoir Community College will, through guidance and program advisement, enroll in courses in their program of study.
 By maintaining a 2.0 GPA and completing two years of a planned program of study, students will be able to transfer as juniors to most senior institutions without loss of credit or time.
 See the Comprehensive Articulation Agreement between the North Carolina Community College System and the University of North Carolina System in this section for further information.

-Students who successfully complete a college transfer program are awarded one of several degrees by Lenoir Community College: the Associate in Arts degree, the Associates in Arts in Business degree, the Associate in Arts in Teacher Preparation degree, the Associate in Fine Arts in Music degree, the Associate in Fine Arts in Visual Arts degree, the Associate in Science degree, the Associate in Science in Engineering Degree, and the Associate in Science in Teacher Preparation degree.
+Students who successfully complete a college transfer program are awarded one of several degrees by Lenoir Community College: the Associate in Arts degree, the the Associate in Arts in Teacher Preparation degree, the Associate in Fine Arts in Music degree, the Associate in Fine Arts in Visual Arts degree, the Associate in Science degree, the Associate in Science in Engineering Degree, and the Associate in Science in Teacher Preparation degree.

 Partnership Teach Consortium for Education Majors